Coupon Payment Calculator

 Omni's coupon payment calculator is a simple tool that lets you quickly determine the periodic coupon payment on a bond.
 Bonds are one of the most reliable sources of fixed income for investors.
 This article discusses coupon payments, how to calculate coupon payments, and the different types of coupon payments.
-If you want to learn more about bonds, check out our bond yield and bond price calculators.

 What is coupon payment?

 The coupon payment is the interest paid by a bond issuer to a bondholder at each payment period until the bond matures or it is called.
 The payment schedule can be quarterly, semiannually or annually, depending on the agreed time.
+The payout is heavily determined by the interest rate of the bond.

 When a bond is first issued, the bond's price is its face value.
 The bond issuer pays a bondholder a percentage of the face value every year.
 This percentage is also referred to as the coupon rate or nominal yield.
 Consequently, the coupon rate determines the total amount paid as coupon payments in a year.